stefangeorgescu970/software-engineering/README.md

 # software-engineering
-Shared Git Repo for Software Engineering Project
+Shared Git Repo for Software Engineering Project - Warsaw University of Technology.

-A long time ago, in a galaxy far far away ...

-An ambitious group of students are starting the quest Of creating one badass app that their badass tutorial teacher Who owns a fucking e-pipe
-Would love.

-Can't believe you came to read this.
-Cya!

-Stefan
+The scope of the project was to create Clients that could communicate to a Game Server via a Messaging Service, all three entities being implemented by the team.